vectordotdev/timber-elixir/README.md

 ## Overview

-Elixir is an amazing langauge, but it's logging is hard to use, hard to parse, and in the context of concurrent production environments, unreadable and noisy.
+Elixir is an amazing langauge, but in the context of highly concurrent production environments, it's logs are noisy, hard to use, hard to parse, and unreadable.
 Current logging systems built for ops engineers didn't help us.
 This is why we built Timber.
 It takes a different approach to Elixir logging by integrating directly with your app.
 Instead of changing your log messages, Timber captures context and metadata by working directly with the standard Elixir `Logger`.
 This makes